Doc-CoB: Enhancing Document Understanding with Visual Chain-of-Boxes Reasoning: Experiments

 \subsection{Case Study}

-To further investigate the effectiveness of Doc-CoB, Figure \ref{fig:casestudy} presents two cases generated by InternVL2-8B* (vanilla QA inference) and InternVL2-8B-CoB (Doc-CoB reasoning).
-In the left-hand example, the document image contains substantial irrelevant information.
-Faced with the question “How many eggs are needed to make Malasadas?”
-InternVL2-8B* applies one-pass attention, is distracted by visually salient but semantically irrelevant numerals that appear with the word “eggs,” and therefore outputs “4.”
-In contrast, InternVL2-8B-CoB, supported by Doc-CoB, suppresses this noise by selecting only the key boxes (3, 5, 6)—the three blocks headed “MALASADAS.”
-The model then focuses on these regions and returns the correct answer.
-This case confirms that Doc-CoB reliably filters noise and directs attention to key regions.
-The right-hand example exposes a current limitation of Doc-CoB.
-Although InternVL2-8B-CoB correctly identifies the relevant financial table, it still produces an incorrect answer.
-The selected box aggregates several numerical entries, and Doc-CoB currently provides no further granularity to resolve such intra-box ambiguity.
-More cases are presented in the Appendix \ref{ap8}.
+Figure \ref{fig:casestudy} presents two cases generated by InternVL2-8B* and InternVL2-8B-CoB (Doc-CoB).
+In the top example, the document image contains substantial irrelevant information.
+InternVL2-8B* outputs \textit{``4''}.
+In contrast, InternVL2-8B-CoB suppresses the noise by selecting only the key boxes and outputs correct answer \textit{``MALASADAS''}.
+The bottom example exposes a current limitation of Doc-CoB, that currently provides no further granularity to resolve intra-box ambiguity.
+More cases and failure analysis are in the Appendix \ref{ap8}.